helium/HIP/0024-transfer-percentage-of-hotspot.md

 of the nodes within the network to be broken down into smaller pieces that can be transferred between network participants as necessary.

+This ability will catalyze the growth of the Helium Network by enabling trust minimized co-ownership of hotspots.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.